python-pillow/Pillow/docs/handbook/concepts.rst

     * ``BGR;24`` (24-bit reversed true colour)
     * ``BGR;32`` (32-bit reversed true colour)

+Premultiplied alpha is where the values for each other channel have been multiplied by the alpha.
+For example, an RGBA pixel of ``(10, 20, 30, 127)`` would convert to an RGBa pixel of ``(5, 10, 15, 127)``.
+The values of the R, G and B channels are halved as a result of the half transparency in the alpha channel.

 Apart from these additional modes, Pillow doesn't yet support multichannel images with a depth of more than 8 bits per channel.